 Walkable.
 Dublin is a very walkable city.
+Although, if you live in the city being able to drive would certainly help.
+Fortunately, the likes of Ace Driving School make this process very straightforward.
 You can certainly get your steps in.
 Since Dublin is so walkable it is important to have comfortable shoes on.
 Some areas even have some cobblestone streets.
 If you’re getting a bit tired on your feet, you can check out dublinpublictransport.ie for up to date public transport routes and guides.

 Transportation.
 You can also use the hop on hop off bus as your transportation.
 Taxi’s are also easy to come by and affordable.
 Another option is to take their public transportation.
 The buses in Dublin are double-decker and you can’t miss them.
 There are also trams.

 Friendly People.
 Dublin has some of the friendliest people ever.
 Almost every single person I came across was so nice!
 They have no problem helping anyone out.
 Seriously some of the nicest people I’ve met!

 Tourism Offices.
 In case you get turned around, lost, or wondering where something is, tourism offices to the rescue!
 They are all over the place.
 I stopped in a couple to ask some questions about where something was.
 I was given directions and a map.

 Drink Guinness.
 I don’t drink often, but I do like to try things when I travel.
 Of course they are known for their Guinness beer.
 I definitely don’t drink beer, but the Guinness was really good.
 I actually finished off a pint one of the days I was there.